Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 Created getStart() and getEnd(), explicitly found which block was the start block.
 Switched variable types to make different parts of the code align better.

+### date 5/24

+Made a visible path for the bloons to stay on, toggleable (maybe?) with the new display() method in map.
+Also made the path an ordered linked list, such that the start is the head and the end is the tail.

 ## Anna Lau

 ### date 5/22